In this unit students will learn:

 - Notes up to and including two ledger lines above and below the treble and bass clef staves.

 Use which ever notes you need for the individual pupil.
 You may find it helpful to colour code them by using different coloured card for the notes that belong to different levels.

-- Using finger number flash cards, ask students to tap out finger patters on the lid of the piano.
+- Get students to tap finger patterns on the piano. call out the finger patterns or use finger number flash cards (above).
 These finger patterns could relate to a piece you are going to use.
 Alternatively, ask students to tap out a piece on the lid of the piano before playing it on the keys.

 - Ask students to play all keys of a specific letter on the piano (as an extension to this ask them to play loud/soft, or with some other characteristic)